andreabadesso/telegram-message-middleware/README.md

 # middleware-bot

-A middleware to handle the communication between the S4C system and the Telegram API.
+A middleware to handle the communication from Telegram API.

 ## Usage